SGUI-LSEC/SparseGaussianMolecule/README.md

 - python3 main.py xxx.pqr d

-(Notice: the pqr file should be put in the folder named "pqr".
-The output .txt file is in the folder named "output". )
+(Notice: the pqr file should be put in the folder named "\pqr".
+The output .txt file is in the folder named "\output". )

 Example: python3 main.py adp.pqr 0.5